KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 ## Why is Komodo's DEX Special?

-We're admittedly biased, but all the same, we are very proud of Komodo's DEX technology as it has a truly remarkable story.
+We're admittedly biased, but all the same, we are proud of Komodo's DEX technology as it has a truly remarkable story.

 In May 2014 we performed our first atomic swap.
 By August of 2017, we released version 1.0 of our publicly available atomic-swap DEX software.
 These are but two examples of how we have been leading the way in atomic-swap DEX technology since the beginning.